ESMValGroup/ESMValTool/doc/sphinx/source/namelists/namelist_marine_bgc.rst

 Observations and reformat scripts
 ---------------------------------

-.. note:: (1) obs4mips data can be used directly without any preprocessing;
+*Note:* (1) obs4mips data can be used directly without any preprocessing;
 (2) see headers of reformat scripts for non-obs4mips data for download instructions.

 * spco2: Surface Ocean CO2 Atlas (SOCAT version 2; Bakker et al., 2014)